mounika-nannapaneni/ecommerce-sql-analytics/README.md

 ---

-## Dataset Description
+## Dataset Overview
-The dataset consists of multiple interconnected tables representing a modern e-commerce system:
+The dataset consists of six interconnected tables representing a modern e-commerce platform:

 - **users** – customer demographics and signup details
 - **products** – product catalog and pricing